TeamMsgExtractor/msg-extractor/README.rst

 `Matthew Walker`_ - Original developer and owner

-`Destiny Peterson (The Elemental of Destruction)`_ - Principle programmer, manager, and msg file "expert"
+`Destiny Peterson (The Elemental of Destruction)`_ - Co-owner, principle programmer, knows more about msg files than anyone probably should

 `JP Bourget`_ - Senior programmer, readability and organization expert, secondary manager